FOSDEM/website/content/interviews/nikolai-kondrashov.markdown

 Q: Could you briefly introduce yourself?

-'m a self-taught software engineer.
+I'm a self-taught software engineer.
 Born in Saint-Petersburg, Russia, I relocated to Finland in 2011.
 My career started 20 years ago, and included working on GIS, POS terminals, websites, Linux-based routers, the Linux input stack, OpenGL ES drivers, and a spell of system administration.